tfpf/graph-plot/README.md

 A good way to start plotting your own graphs might be to copy parts of the code in `examples.py` and make modifications to the copy.

-Sometimes, subplots (multiple plots in a single figure) don't look pretty because elements from adjacent plots overlap with each other.
-This is a known issue, and may or may not be fixed.

 # Notes